diogo-pessoa/milestoneThree/UserStories.md

     `all test are passing`
     - test_search_bar_text_content - validate the search_bar field content is visible and matches expected value
     - test_book_page_buttons - validate the search_bar field content is visible and matches expected value
-    - test_search_for_book_1 - Runs functional test on search looking for 'Book1' - expects book to show on page main list
+    - test_search_for_book_1 - Runs functional test on search looking for 'Book1' - expects the book to show on page main list
     - test_search_no_matching_result - Runs functional test on search looking for 'Book1' - expects heading 4 with message alerting for no matches
-    - test_search_by_author - Runs functional test on search looking for author "Jon Doe" - expects list  of books on page body
+    - test_search_by_author - Runs functional test on search looking for an author "Jon Doe" - expects list  of books on page body

   - Implementation is based on the MiniProject(flask) search lesson: [Search Within The Database](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/9e2f12f5584e48acb3c29e9b0d7cc4fe/0d4e3419132440d9b2c0943f80dc54a8/)

   - **Work-In-Progress** As a user I can Edit book details
     - New route book.edit()
-    - New book_model.update_book() With Call to mongoDB to update object by Id
+    - New book_model.update_book() With Call to mongoDB to update object by id
     - New template edit.html with HTML form
     - **Test** Added unittest to validate book input and output
     - **Test** New selenium test validation check for existing fields and if form fields are loaded on template